certicky/sscait-tournamentmodule/README.md

-Read the file 'local_files_example/README.txt' for instructions of post-compile copying of the .dll file.
+Read the file 'local_files_example/README.txt' for instructions of post-compile copying of the .dll file, and using the SSCAI tournament settings.